 When you commit to a civil union or marriage with your partner, it is a big step in your life.
 Coming to the realization that it’s time for a split is another big step.
 Some people may consider this as taking a step backward.
 However, our same sex divorce lawyer in Denver knows that going through a divorce and ending the relationship often is actually a step forward.
 You may find that you feel freer and ready to move forward with your life after completing the process of dissolving the marriage or civil union.

 Our Fort Collins same sex divorce lawyer wants to help you move through this phase of your life as smoothly as possible.
 We know that going through a divorce can be difficult emotionally.
 You may have worries about what your life will look like after the split.
 You may be unsure about your financial future.
 We will attempt to give you as much help as we can, standing by your side from start to finish.
-Contact The Cossitt Law Firm today at 970-488-1887 for a no-obligation review of your case.
+Contact The Cossitt Law Firm for a no-obligation review of your case.
 This is a confidential meeting.

 If you have decided to get a divorce, the next steps can seem daunting.
 Here we provide a few answers to common questions about filing for divorce.